 Bettina Elias Siegel is a writer and nationally recognized commentator on issues relating to children and food policy.

-A graduate of Yale College and Harvard Law School, Siegel practiced intellectual property and advertising law in New York City for almost a decade.
+A graduate of Yale College and Harvard Law School, Siegel practiced intellectual property, advertising and food law in New York City for almost a decade.
 Now a freelance writer, Siegel’s work has appeared in the New York Times Motherlode, SELF, Parents, Glamour, The Guardian, Civil Eats, the Huffington Post, the Seattle Post-Intelligencer, the Houston Chronicle and other publications.

 In early 2010, Siegel launched The Lunch Tray, a widely read blog on children and food.
 The blog has been recognized by Jamie Oliver’s Food Revolution as a “Blog of the Month,” by Rachel Ray’s Yum-O!
 Foundation and was voted a Circle of Moms “Top 25 Foodie Mom” blog.
 Select Lunch Tray posts also appear regularly on The Huffington Post and Civil Eats.

 In 2012, Siegel launched a Change.org petition which quickly garnered over 250,000 signatures and led the USDA to change its policy on “lean, finely textured beef” (aka “pink slime”) in school food ground beef.
 In 2014, Siegel, along with a fellow food policy advocate, launched a second Change.org petition targeting the use of chicken processed in China in school meals.
 This petition also went viral, garnering almost 330,000 signatures, and also resulted in a victory.

 Siegel has also authored and illustrated a free, rhyming kids’ video about processed food, “Mr. Zee’s Apple Factory,” which has been widely viewed and used by teachers in the U.S. and internationally as part of their nutrition education curricula.